geoff-m/worker-pool/README.md

 You assign a task's name when you create it, and you can retrieve the task's name with `task::get_name()`.
-Outside of this, the library does not use a task's name for any purpose.

 ```c++
 using namespace worker_pool;